johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 To migrate from "owner maintained" NS RRset to "MSA maintained", the zone owner must verify that the NS RRset as published by the MSA is correct and in sync with the NS RRset as published by the zone owner itself.
-After this verification the zone owner changes the SIGNER NSMGMT field in the existing SIGNER record from NSMGMT=OWNER to NSMGMT=AGENT.
+After this verification the zone owner changes the HSYNC NSMGMT field in the existing HSYNC record from NSMGMT=OWNER to NSMGMT=AGENT.

 ## Migrating from a Multi-Signer Architecture Back to Single-Signer.